daguenther/Z2A/Resources/Math.md

 ## Libreoffice Calc (C1, I1, U3)

 Libreoffice Calc is a spreadsheet program that comes with the office suite.
-It is useful for teaching about finance, statistics, and performing repetive equations.
+It is useful for teaching about finance, statistics, and performing repetitive equations.

 * [Homepage](http://www.libreoffice.org/)